cpjobling/eg-259-exam-2013/README.md

 ## 10. The last step is to make rails serve the Todo list as a resource.

-We'll tackle that in class.
+We'll tackle that in class, and I'll write it up later.